-SDHC conducted 468 inspections on SDHC-owned units during Fiscal Year 2022 and did not utilize a third-party vendor during the reporting period.
-The cost for a third-party vendor to conduct inspections per regulations is \$24,555.
-As a result of the initiative, SDHC saved \$2,525 thus SDHC more efficiently and effectively utilized Federal expenditures.
+SDHC conducted 847 inspections on SDHC-owned units during Fiscal Year 2023 and utilized a third-party vendor for 50 of those inspections during the reporting period.
+The cost for a third-party vendor to conduct inspections per regulations is \$23,627.
+As a result of the initiative, SDHC saved \$4,146 thus SDHC more efficiently and effectively utilized Federal expenditures.
 Staff time savings are not achieved since SDHC conducts additional inspections as a result of the activity.
 The decrease in error rate is measured in terms of whether or not a unit passes inspection on the first instance when a quality control inspection is conducted.
-In Fiscal Year 2022, SDHC reduced the error rate by 14 percent.
+In Fiscal Year 2023, the error rate remained at 0 percent.

-AUTHORIZE SDHC TO INSPECT AND DETERMINE RENT REASONABLENESS FOR SDHC-OWNED PROPERTIES METRIC BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$128,716 \$105,731 \$10,764 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+AUTHORIZE SDHC TO INSPECT AND DETERMINE RENT REASONABLENESS FOR SDHC-OWNED PROPERTIES Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$128,716 \$105,731 \$17,457 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
 0 0 0 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
-14% 10% 0.0% Yes
+14% 10% 0% Yes